Pelosi forecasts House OK of Senate’s $2.2T coronavirus aid plan

 "The legislation now before us now is historic because it is meant to match a historic crisis," said Minority Leader Chuck Schumer, D-N.Y.
 "Our health care system is not prepared to care for the sick.
 Our workers are without work.
 Our businesses cannot do business.
 Our factories lie idle.
 The gears of the American economy have ground to a halt."

 The package is intended as relief for a sinking economy and a nation facing a grim toll from an infection that's killed more than 21,000 people worldwide.
+The U.S. death toll has surpassed 1,000 people.

-"This is a unique situation.
-This is not a typical downturn," Fed chief Powell told NBC's "Today" show.
-"What's happening here is people are being asked to close their businesses, to stay home from work and to not engage in certain kinds of economic activity and so they're pulling back.
+"This is a unique situation," Powell told NBC's "Today" show.
+"This is not a typical downturn."

+The Fed chief went on: "What's happening here is people are being asked to close their businesses, to stay home from work and to not engage in certain kinds of economic activity and so they're pulling back.
 And at a certain point, we will get the spread of the virus under control and at that time confidence will return, businesses will open again, people will come back to work."

 Underscoring the effort's sheer magnitude, the bill finances a response with a price tag that equals half the size of the entire $4 trillion-plus annual federal budget.
 The $2.2 trillion estimate is the White House's best guess.

-Insistently optimistic, Trump said of the greatest public health emergency in anyone's lifetime, "I don't think its going to end up being such a rough patch" and anticipated the economy soaring "like a rocket ship" when it's over.

-The drive by leaders to speed the bill through the Senate was Wednesday slowed as four conservative Republican senators from states whose economies are dominated by low-wage jobs demanded changes, saying the legislation as written was so generous that workers like store clerks might opt to stay on unemployment instead of return to their jobs.
+The drive by leaders to speed the bill through the Senate on Wednesday slowed as four conservative Republican senators from states whose economies are dominated by low-wage jobs demanded changes.
+They said the legislation as written was so generous that workers like store clerks might opt to stay on unemployment rather than return to their jobs.
 They settled for a failed vote to modify the provision.

-Wednesday's delays followed Democratic stalling tactics earlier in the week as Schumer held out for additional funding for states and hospitals and other provisions.
+Wednesday's delays followed Democratic stalling tactics earlier in the week as Schumer held out for additional money for states and hospitals and other provisions.

 The sprawling measure is the third coronavirus response bill produced by Congress and by far the largest.
 It builds on efforts focused on vaccines and emergency response, sick and family medical leave for workers and food aid.

-Senate passage delivered the legislation to the Democratic-controlled House, which is expected to pass it Friday.
-House members are scattered around the country.
-House Majority Leader Steny Hoyer, D-Md., said the measure would pass by voice vote without lawmakers having to return to Washington.

-House Republican Leader Kevin McCarthy said Thursday his members were on board.
+House Majority Leader Steny Hoyer, D-Md., said earlier he expected the measure to pass by a voice vote without lawmakers having to return to Washington.
+House Republican Leader Kevin McCarthy said Thursday his members were on board with that.

-"We'll have a debate, and then we'll have a voice vote to bring it up and move it to the president's desk," he told Fox News Channel.
+"We'll have a debate, and then we'll have a voice vote to bring it up and move it to the president's desk," McCarthy told Fox News.
 He said that while Democrats inserted things in the bill that didn't deal with coronavirus, "we will still get this package done for hospitals, workers, small businesses."

 "Every day matters, so we want to get this done quickly," McCarthy said.

-The package would give direct payments to most Americans, expand unemployment benefits and provide a $367 billion program for small businesses to keep making payroll while workers are forced to stay home.

-It includes a heavily negotiated $500 billion program for guaranteed, subsidized loans to larger industries, including airlines.
+The package has a heavily negotiated $500 billion program for guaranteed, subsidized loans to larger industries, including airlines.
 Hospitals would get significant help as well.

-Six days of arduous talks produced the bill, creating tensions among Congress' top leaders, who each took care to tend to party politics as they maneuvered and battled over crafting the legislation.
-But failure was not an option.

-"This is a proud moment for the United States Senate and the country, and we're going to win this battle," McConnell told reporters after the vote.
-"We've pivoted from impeachment to 100-to-nothing on this rescue package ... this is about as flawless as you could possibly be."
-The vote actually was 96-0 because several members missed the vote out of concerns they have been exposed to the virus.

 The bill would provide one-time direct payments to Americans of $1,200 per adult making up to $75,000 a year and $2,400 to a married couple making up to $150,000, with $500 payments per child.